The exact solution approach to warm inflation: The exact solution method

-which is just the form of the parameters as shown in \cite{del2012approach} .
-The second form of the parameters , which is in line with the approach of [\cite{del2007warm} , \cite{sayar2017hamilton} ] , are just the $\eta$ and $\epsilon$ parameters defined in (40) and (41).
-We readily see that (42) and (43) are just (40) and (41) respectively, in the $ Q << 1 $ approximation. \\ \\ Alongside the usual slow roll parameters $\eta$ and $\epsilon$ , \cite{visinelli2011natural} showed that for appropriately studying Warm Inflationary Paradigms some other parameters with the derivatives of $\Gamma$ would be very useful.
-These parameters were derived by the using the slow roll conditions for Warm Inflation.
-Hence we would now like to define some new slow roll parameters for our model, in order to better cater to the needs of Warm Inflation scenarios.
-One of the primary slow roll conditions reads \\ We would now evaluate the quantity $ \frac{- \ddot{H}}{\dot{H} H} $ to arrive at our new Slow Roll parameters taking lead from \cite{sayar2017hamilton} .
+which is just the form of the parameters as shown in \citep{del2012approach} .
+The second form of the parameters , which is in line with the approach of \citep{del2007warm,sayar2017hamilton}, are just the $\eta$ and $\epsilon$ parameters defined in \eqref{40} and \eqref{41}.
+We readily see that (42) and (43) are just \eqref{40} and \eqref{41} respectively, in the $ Q << 1 $ approximation.
+Alongside the usual slow roll parameters $\eta$ and $\epsilon$ , \citep{visinelli2011natural} showed that for appropriately studying warm inflationary paradigms some other parameters with the derivatives of $\Gamma$ would be very useful.
+These parameters were derived by the using the slow roll conditions for warm inflation.
+Hence we would now like to define some new slow roll parameters for our model, in order to better cater to the needs of warm inflation scenarios.
+One of the primary slow roll conditions reads \\ We would now evaluate the quantity $ \frac{- \ddot{H}}{\dot{H} H} $ to arrive at our new slow roll parameters taking lead from \citep{sayar2017hamilton} .
 We begin by noting that which can be realized using (38) .
-Now this allows us to write

-To evaluate (46) , we need to first have an expression for $ \ddot{\phi} $ appropriate for our use.
-This can be done by using (24) supplemented by the fact that $ \dot{F_{_{\prime} H}} = \dot{H} F_{_{\prime} H H} $ where $ \left( F_{_{\prime} H H} = \frac{\partial^{2} F}{{\partial H}^{2}} \right) $ .
-A little bit of algebra leads us to This allows us to write And further we write this leads us to define $\beta$ parameter [\cite{visinelli2011natural} , \cite{sayar2017hamilton} ] as , \\ In addition to these slow roll parameters, we define other parameters which will be helpful for our perturbation spectra studies.
-These are , and \\ Which now allows us to express (48) as \\ \\ In addition to these we define more parameters which will be helfpul for us in our Perturbation spectra analysis
+Now this allows us to write To evaluate \eqref{46} , we need to first have an expression for $ \ddot{\phi} $ appropriate for our use.
+This can be done by using \eqref{24} supplemented by the fact that $ \dot{F_{_{\prime} H}} = \dot{H} F_{_{\prime} H H} $ where $ \left( F_{_{\prime} H H} = \frac{\partial^{2} F}{{\partial H}^{2}} \right) $ .
+A little bit of algebra leads us to This allows us to write And further we write this leads us to define $\beta$ parameter \citep{visinelli2011natural,sayar2017hamilton} as , In addition to these slow roll parameters, we define other parameters which will be helpful for our perturbation spectra studies.
+These are , and which now allows us to express \eqref{48} as In addition to these we define more parameters which will be helpful for us in our perturbation spectra analysis

-This completes the proper dynamical outline of the Exact Solution approach for Warm Inflation.
-The following flowchart depicts how our work here reduces to other related methods in appropriate units. [ \cite{del2012approach} , \cite{sayar2017hamilton} , \cite{kinney1997hamilton} ]. \tikzstyle{startstop} = [rectangle, minimum width=1cm, minimum height=1cm,text centered, draw=black, fill=red!30]